Belarus' IT workers exit the country

 Ukraine's offer

-Other Belarus' neighbours have also offered relocation options to Belarusian IT professionals.
+Other Belarus neighbours have also offered relocation options to Belarusian IT professionals.

-In early September, Ukraine’s digital transformation ministry opened a special web portal for Belarusian IT specialists who want to move to Ukraine and hired Denis Aleinikov, a Belarusian lawyer who developed a low-tax IT zone in Minsk which has emerged as one of Europe’s leading high tech parks, to run the project, Ukraine Business News reported.
+In early September, Ukraine’s digital transformation ministry opened a special web portal for Belarusian IT specialists who want to move to Ukraine, and hired Denis Aleinikov, a Belarusian lawyer who developed a low-tax IT zone in Minsk which has emerged as one of Europe’s leading high tech parks, to run the project, Ukraine Business News reported.

 "About our initiative to support IT professionals living in Belarus there is technical support, which works 24 hours a day and already helps specialists from Belarus," Mykhailo Fedorov, Ukraine’s digital minister, was quoted as saying by UBN, adding that of the 4,500 Belarusians who have fled to Ukraine to escape the police violence in Belarus, more than 300 are IT workers.